 Breast ultrasound is seamlessly integrated with clinical breast examination, mammography and/ or breast MRI findings, and breast surgery for optimal diagnosis and treatment.
 Breast ultrasound, also called sonography, is a painless study that uses high-frequency sound waves to obtain images of the breast tissue and abnormalities within the breast.
 The ultrasound computer converts the sound waves into electrical signals which produce images on a screen.
 This does not use radiation.
 High-resolution ultrasound produces clear, detailed images.
 The images are displayed on a monitor the patient and doctor can see while the ultrasound is being done.

 Ultrasound is used to evaluate abnormalities found on breast examination, mammogram or breast MRI.
 An ultrasound can determine if a lump is solid, a cyst (fluid-filled sac) or a normal structure, each of which would be managed differently.
 It can tell immediately if a breast infection is an abscess requiring drainage or mastitis requiring antibiotics.

-Breast ultrasound is helpful in evaluating women with breast infections to decide whether antibiotics alone will be effective or if surgery will also be needed.
-Breast ultrasound can guide minimally-invasive drainage of breast abscesses to avoid surgery.
+Breast ultrasound is helpful in evaluating women with breast infections to decide whether there is mastitis, in which case antibiotics alone will be effective or if there is an abscess (collection of pus) in which surgery, aspiration or minimally - invasive drainage will also be needed.
+Breast ultrasound can guide minimally- invasive drainage of breast abscesses to avoid surgery.